 - Managing biodiversity.
 Our environmental management system (EMS) systematically integrates the management of risks and impacts on biodiversity.
 We are particularly attentive to ecosystem services related to climate and water resources.
-From the outset, each industrial project includes an assessment of biodiversity risk through a baseline study and an impact study.
+From the outset, each project includes an assessment of biodiversity risk through a baseline study and an impact study.
 This risk is regularly monitored at every stage of the project, until the last unit is dismantled.

 - Reporting.
 Total reports to its stakeholders on its performance with regard to biodiversity.

 Find out more on our Sustainable Performance site.